1. How do I apply for the Tourism Seminar?

 29. Will someone from the course take me to the Jackson Hole airport or the Denver airport at the end of the seminar?

-The seminar will officially end on the evening of September 22nd with a closing dinner and social event in Jackson, Wyoming.
-We will leave our lodging early the next day (September 23rd) and participants must arrange their flight itinerary accordingly.
+The seminar will officially end on the evening of September 21st with a closing dinner and social event in Jackson, Wyoming.
+We will leave our lodging early the next day (September 22nd) and participants must arrange their flight itinerary accordingly.
 The airport code for the Jackson Airport is JAC.
-On the morning of September 23rd, we will hire a van to take individuals who plan on departing from Jackson to the Jackson Airport for departures on September 23rd.
+On the morning of September 22nd, we will hire a van to take individuals who plan on departing from Jackson to the Jackson Airport for their departures.
 This van service will pick participants up from our hotel at a scheduled time.
-Course staff will travel back to Fort Collins, Colorado in our CSU vans with all of the individuals who choose to depart from.
-We will arrive back in Fort Collins late on the 23rd.
-If you would prefer to have a round trip flight to and from Denver, you are welcome to ride back with us to Fort Collins and then fly out of Denver on the 24th.
-Note you should not plan on flying out of Denver on the 23rd of September as we will not return to Colorado in time to make it to the airport.
-Once in Fort Collins, you can stay the night of the 23rd at a hotel in Fort Collins and then take the shuttle to Denver International Airport on the 24th.
+Course staff will travel back to Fort Collins, Colorado in our CSU vans with all of the individuals who have chosen to depart from Denver.
+We will arrive back in Fort Collins late on the 22nd.
+If you would prefer to have a round trip flight to and from Denver, you are welcome to ride back with us to Fort Collins and then fly out of Denver on the 23rd.
+Note you should not plan on flying out of Denver on the 22nd of September as we will not return to Colorado in time to make it to the airport.
+Once in Fort Collins, you can stay the night of the 22nd at a hotel in Fort Collins and then take the shuttle to Denver International Airport on the 23rd.
 Any costs associated with this additional night stay in Fort Collins are the responsibility of the individual traveler.
-We can however help make a reservation for you at a Fort Collins hotel if needed for the 23rd and for a shuttle to the Denver airport on the morning of the 24th.
+We can however help make a reservation for you at a Fort Collins hotel if needed for the 22nd and for a shuttle to the Denver airport on the morning of the 23rd.
 The sooner you can let us know about your travel plans, the better.
 If you are able to fly into Denver, Colorado and out of Jackson Hole, Wyoming it will be much more comfortable for you.
 By doing so, you would avoid an 8-hour drive back to Fort Collins on the last day.

 30. Can I come early or stay additional time in the USA before or after the seminar?